asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-02-s3-cdn-lab.md

 - You can specify following properties of a object inside a bucket:
     - Access control.
     - Private or public access url.
-    - Storage class/tier (Standard, IA, 1 Zone IA, etc).
+    - Storage class/tier (Standard, Standard-IA, 1 Zone IA, Glacier).
     - Encryption.
     - Metadata
     - Tags (Object level Tag, etc): Bucket tags are not inherited to objects inside the bucket.